tt recover

 Description

-Scans for agents that appear to be running (Working/Starting state) but whose processes have actually crashed or been killed.
+Scans for agents that appear to be running (Working, Starting, Idle, or Draining state) but whose processes have actually crashed or been killed.
 Marks these orphaned agents as Stopped so they can be pruned or restarted.

 An agent is considered orphaned if: